RustedSwords/voice-agent-Ryan/README.md

 ## How to test (deployed)

+1. Open the Deployment URL.
-1. Open the Demo URL.
+2. Open the Demo URL.
-2. Follow voice prompts / webhook flow to submit a scheduling request.
+3. Follow voice prompts / webhook flow to submit a scheduling request.
-3. Verify event creation in Google Calendar.
+4. Verify event creation in Google Calendar.

 ## How to run locally (optional)